-Beauty sleep is essentially the amount of sleep you need to both look good and feel great when you wake in the morning.
-If you feel you’re missing out on beauty sleep, then try drinking tart cherry juice which, as well as promoting a good night’s kip, can also reduce skin ageing, lower blood pressure, aid muscle recovery and improve exercise performance.
+Did you know that drinking cherry juice can improve exercise performance, help you sleep more deeply and wake up feeling more refreshed?
+If you need more beauty sleep – the amount of sleep you need to both look good and feel great – then try drinking tart cherry juice.
+As well as promoting a good night’s kip, cherry juice can reduce skin ageing, lower blood pressure, aid muscle recovery and improve exercise performance.
 These are big claims, so what is the evidence to support them?

 Cherry juice is one of the richest dietary sources of melatonin – a hormone that regulates the sleep-wake cycle and helps you get off to sleep.
 The level of melatonin present in sour tasting cherries, such as Balaton and Montmorency strains, is at least five times greater than that found in other dietary sources such as blackberries and strawberries.